vrtxlabs/qapir/docs/Test.md

 `-neq` - checks whether entity is not equal to another entity

-`-lt` - works for number only, checks whether entity is less than another entity
+`-lt` - works with numbers only, checks whether entity is less than another entity

-`-le` - works for number only, checks whether entity is less than or equal another entity
+`-le` - works with numbers only, checks whether entity is less than or equal another entity

-`-gt` - works for number only, checks whether entity greater than another entity
+`-gt` - works with numbers only, checks whether entity greater than another entity

-`-ge` - works for number only, checks whether entity greater than or equal another entity
+`-ge` - works with numbers only, checks whether entity greater than or equal another entity

-`-len` - works for strings and arrays, checks whether length of one entity is `<`, `<=`, `>`, `>=` or equal to length of another entity
+`-len` - works with strings and arrays, checks whether length of one entity is `<`, `<=`, `>`, `>=` or equal to length of another entity

 `-in` - checks whether entity is part of an array

 `-nin` - checks whether entity is not part of an array

-`-contains` - works for strings and arrays, checks whether a string contains a given substring, or if an array contains a given element
+`-contains` - works with strings and arrays, checks whether a string contains a given substring, or if an array contains a given element

-`-ncontains` - works for strings and arrays, checks whether a string does not contain a given substring, or if an array does not contain a given element
+`-ncontains` - works with strings and arrays, checks whether a string does not contain a given substring, or if an array does not contain a given element

 `-exists` - checks whether entity exists